FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Running_ST_as_service_UNIX.md

         # systemctl enable <service_name>

-7. Enable `securetransport.target` to create the required links and set the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> services to start on boot.
+7. Enable `securetransport.target` to create the required links and set the {{< SecureTransport/componentshortname >}} services to start on boot.